 The Committee Chair is responsible for the better conduct of meetings, including agendas, information processes, and oversight of reporting and action items.

-The Committee may delegate, or be directed by the Board to oversee, work tasks and action items to sub-committees, the University Administration, or independent third-parties, on Board approval.
+The Committee may delegate, or be directed by the Board to oversee, work tasks and action items to subcommittees, the University Executive, or independent third parties, on Board approval.

 MEETINGS & QUORUM

-The Governance Committee will meet at least four times per year, prior to three regularly scheduled Board of Governors meetings and within at least one strategic session.
+The Governance Committee meets at least four times per year, prior to three regularly scheduled Board of Governors meetings and within at least one strategic session.